learnbyexample/cli-computing/cli_computing.md

 2 greeting.sh
 ```

 The intention in the above script is to treat each input line literally.
-So, the `IFS` (input field separator) special variable is set to empty string to prevent stripping of leading and trailing whitespaces.
-The `-r` option to the `read` builtin allows `\` in input to be treated literally.
+So, the `IFS` (input field separator) special variable is set to an empty string to prevent stripping of leading and trailing whitespaces.
+The `-r` option to the `read` builtin allows `\` in the input to be treated literally.
 Note that the input filename is accepted as the first command line argument and redirected as `stdin` to the `while` loop.
-You also need to make sure that the last line of input ends with a newline character, otherwise the last line won't be processed.
+You also need to make sure that the last line of the input ends with a newline character, otherwise the last line won't be processed.

 You can change `IFS` to split the input line into different fields and specify appropriate number of variables to the `read` builtin.
 Here's an example: